 So, Cooper goes to speak to Judy.
 That is, he grabs a phone which teleports him to the outside of the gas station and he flutters a bit, moving his lips.
 We can't hear what he's saying into the receiver.

 Just as he does this, though, reality intervenes.
 It's Richard Horne (Eamon Farren), who following Cooper from the Farm.
-He recognises Cooper.
+He recognizes Cooper.
 Where from, you ask?
 His mother's photographs.
 Horne has a gun; Cooper snatches it, and instructs him to "get in the car."
 Now they're buddies, I guess.
 Makes sense — they have similar hobbies.
 (Killing people and such.)

 That other Very Violent Man, Steven (Caleb Landry Jones, who has a knack for playing unhinged men) is very high and trembling like a wet chihuahua.
 He has a gun, and he can't stop rubbing his leg.
 He's sitting with Gersten Hayward (Alicia Witt), the woman he's been having an affair with, and he's just about ready to kill himself.
 He seems to be sitting in Jackrabbit's Palace, the very same place where Andy last episode found himself traveling to another dimension.
 (This is also where the Twin Peaks police department found Naido, the eyeless woman.)